albertogg/albertogg.github.com/_drafts/rack-web-server-basics.md

 Rack::Handler::WEBrick.run app
 ```

-Or we can use the `Rack::Response` interface.
+Likewise we can use the `Rack::Response` interface.

 ```ruby
 require 'rack'